jameskennard/mockito-collections/README.md

 The solution proposed by this project is to inspect the generics of the Collection fields on @InjectMocks annotated fields.
 Once the type of the elements of the Collection has been established, create a new Collection and add all of the mocks of the correct type to the Collection.
 And finally inject the new Collection into the relevant field.

 In an ideal scenario, we would be able to rely on the MockitoJUnitRunner to deal with this for us by specifying some sort of injection strategy.
 This is something Mockito does not yet provide.
-The workaround is to provide something similar to MockitoAnnotations.injectMocks().
+For now, the workaround is to provide something similar to MockitoAnnotations.injectMocks().
 Okay so there is still some boilerplate code, but it is far less verbose.

     @InjectMocks
     private MyDelegate delegate;